cirosantilli/git-tutorial/index.md

 #gc

+Clean repository.

-Clean repository TODO what does that do exactly?
+TODO what does that do exactly?
 Possible use case: <http://stackoverflow.com/questions/1072171/how-do-you-remove-an-invalid-remote-branch-reference-from-git>

 #gitattributes